JustinBeckwith/linkinator/README.md

 linkinator http://jbeckwith.com --skip '^(?!http://jbeckwith.com)'
 ```

 Maybe you're going to pipe the output to another program.
-Use the `--format` option to get JSON or CSV!
+Use the `--format` option to get JSON, JUnit Report Format or CSV!

 ```sh
 linkinator ./docs --format CSV